-This means that a property owner within the defined area who wants to convert their property (Class C3) into a small HMO (Class C4, 3-6 persons) will be required to apply for planning permission once the Article 4 Direction comes in force, whereas at present, they would not need to.
+This means that property owners within the defined area who wants to convert their property (Class C3) into a small HMO (Class C4, 3-6 persons) will be required to apply for planning permission once the Article 4 Direction comes in force, whereas at present, they would not need to.

 - Boundary of Article 4 Direction